Namana-97/MenoWell/README.md

 **AI mental health companion for women navigating menopause.**

 Mia is not a chatbot.
-She is a conversational presence with longitudinal memory - she reads 30 days of a woman's emotional and physical data, runs sentiment analysis across her written entries, surfaces patterns she would never notice herself, and responds with the warmth of someone who has been paying attention.
+She is a conversational presence with longitudinal memory, she reads 30 days of a woman's emotional and physical data, runs sentiment analysis across her written entries, surfaces patterns she would never notice herself, and responds with the warmth of someone who has been paying attention.

 > *"Your hardest moments were Wednesday evenings.
 Your mind score drops 1.4 points on high hot-flash days.
 The second half of this month felt lighter than the first."*
 >